Print Page Send to a Friend

 Conditions for granting tax relief for postgraduate courses

-• Courses must be for at least one academic year but not more than four academic years in duration and must lead to a postgraduate award based on either a thesis or an examination.
+• Courses must be for at least one academic year but not more than 4 academic years in duration and must lead to a postgraduate award based on either a thesis or an examination.

 • The person taking the course must already have a primary degree or an equivalent qualification.